-Professor Esther Charlesworth has published widely on the theme of social justice, conflict and architecture, including Humanitarian Architecture (2014) and Sustainable Housing Reconstruction (2015).
-She is also the founding Director of Architects without Frontiers (AWF), who have designed and delivered over 40 health and education projects to vulnerable communities, globally since 2005.
+Professor Esther Charlesworth has published widely on the themes of social justice, conflict and architecture, including the books 'Humanitarian Architecture' (2014) and 'Sustainable Housing Reconstruction' (2015).
+She is also the Founding Director of Architects without Frontiers (AWF), which has designed and delivered over 40 health and education projects to vulnerable communities globally since 2005.

 ”“MoDDD is the only degree in the world that I know of that is transformative.
 It doesn’t just give you the skills of how to build a building or work with people who have trauma, it gives you all of those skills so that you can ...bring to bear the kinds of skills necessary to run the entire operation.”Professor Ed BlakelyChair, Future Cities Collaborative and Former Director of Recovery, New Orleans